callysto/hackathon-site/chapters/chapter2.md

 <exercise id="2" title="Let's wrangle weather data!">

-Below is the code to get weather data from Alberta from 1901 to 2016.
-If we want to investigate different provinces/territories, refer to the `list of all territories`.
+Below is the code to get weather data for Canada from 1901 to 2020.
+We will investigate different provinces/territories by filtering by abbreviated province/territory names.

 We're using a code "library" to help us do this.
 Libraries make programming easier by importing code other people have written.
 Learn more at [About Python](https://www.python.org/about).